What Is Nizam al-Tayyibat (نظام الطيبات)?

-Nizam al-tayyibat is a traditional eating pattern built on simple, natural foods.
+Nizam al-Tayyibat (نظام الطيبات) in English — a traditional eating pattern built on simple, natural foods.
 Learn its principles, the recommended and avoided foods, and how to apply it day to day.

 Nizam al-tayyibat (نظام الطيبات) is a popular name in health circles for a traditional, simple way of eating built on natural foods — as they were known before the rise of modern food industries.
 It rests on the idea that a clean stomach gives the body room to repair itself, and that the less processed food you eat, the better for you in most cases.